hannahsooah/web/life-currently.md

     <div class="content">
       <div class="inner">
         <header class="major">
-          <h3>soon</h3>
+          <h3>summer missions | soon</h3>
         </header>
         <p>SOON Movement Global is a non-profit organization present on college campuses
         working to fulfill the great commission by creating spiritual movements everywhere and winning, building, and sending Holy Spirit-filled disciples everywhere with the Gospel of Jesus Christ.</p>
-        <p>this spring, i have the blessing of serving in the norcal region with other
-        student leaders, personally focused on building up the Christian body we call community through individual mentorship, group trainings, and corporate worship and prayer times</p>
+        <p>this summer, i have the blessing of going on summer missions to kobe, japan and ministering to college students on two university campuses with my team of uc berekely students! it's such an immense privilege to be called and to be able to go. we'll be in kobe during the month of June, let me know if you'd like to partner with me</p>
         <ul class="actions"><li>
-          <a href="https://www.instagram.com/norcalsoon/" class="button">see what we're up to!</a>
+          <a href="{{ site.url }}/assets/documents/summer-missions-2024.pdf" class="button">read my mission letter here!</a>
         </li></ul>
       </div>
     </div>